AndreyBorisKhesin/Sorcerers/README.md

 ## What it does

-**What's Happening?** is a web solution for discovering the latest nearby *Happenings*.
+**What's Happening?** is a mobile and web solution for discovering the latest nearby *Happenings*.
 Never be feel left out again with **What's Happening?**!

 ## Features

 - Users upload their *Happenings* to **What's Happening?**.
-- Other users search for *Happenings* near them, filtering by various categories, such as price, duration, and more!
+- Other users search for *Happenings* near them, sorted by proximity in both space and time!
-- **What's Happening?** provides directions, allowing the user to easily go to a nearby *Happening* and have a great time!
+- **What's Happening?** provides Google maps of the locations, allowing the user to easily go to a nearby *Happening* and have a great time!

 ## How it works